18F/open-data-maker/CONTRIBUTING.md

 * **Motivation for or Use Case** - explain why this is a bug for you
 * **Version(s)** - is it a regression?
 * **Browsers and Operating System** - is this a problem with all browsers or only IE8?
-* **Reproduce the error** - provide a live example, screenshot, and/or a unambiguous set of steps.
+* **Reproduce the error** - provide a live example, screenshot, and/or an unambiguous set of steps.
 The more the better.
 * **Related issues** - has a similar issue been reported before?
 Reference the related issues in the descrioption.
 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit).
 If you're requesting a feature, describe how the feature might work to resolve the user story.